What is a Disc Assessment: The Complete Guide | Thomas.co

 CTA-BEHAVIOUR

-Imagine being able to hire individuals and build up a team with a whole range of different personalities and behaviours that complement one another.
+Imagine being able to hire individuals and build up a team with a whole range of different personalities and behaviors that complement one another.
 Every member would get to work to their own strengths and the team will support their weaknesses.
 That is what the DISC personality profile test offers.

-What is DISC?
+What is DISC Personality Test?

 DISC theory was invented in 1928 by William Moulton Marston in his book ‘Emotions of Normal People’.
-He explained that people illustrate their emotions and responses using four behavioural types - Dominance, Inducement (Influence), Submission (Steadiness), and Compliance.
+He explained that people illustrate their emotions and responses using four behavioral types - Dominance, Inducement (Influence), Submission (Steadiness), and Compliance.
 Doctor Thomas Hendrickson later evolved the theory and developed PPA (Personal Profile Analysis) for the workplace in the late 1950s and early 1960s.

-Although the acronym ‘DISC’ has only been used since the mid-twentieth century, the tenets of this four-style behaviour model have actually been around for millennia.
+Although the acronym ‘DISC’ has only been used since the mid-twentieth century, the tenets of this four-style behavior model have actually been around for millennia.
 In fact, it’s believed that Hippocrates began to describe this concept around 400 BC as part of the ancient theory of the Four Temperaments of Humorism.

 DISC personality types